We previously asked church leaders about the following situation:

-Across the country schools are either opening or already are open and along with the start of another school year many churches anticipate an uptick in ministry activities across all age groups.
+As Covid-19 restrictions relax across the country, many churches anticipate an uptick in ministry activities across all age groups.
 Sometimes the success of these activities involves volunteers driving their personal vehicles.

 If the church doesnt own a bus or van, often its parents who provide transportation for children or teen groups wanting to go off site for an activity such as miniature golf.
 Many elderly members rely on church members to give them rides to doctor appointments or to the local mega mart.
 There are even those volunteers who visit the local craft store in their search for the perfect decorations for the sanctuary on Sunday morning.

 Often churches wish to reimburse these dedicated volunteers for the use of their personal vehicles.
 The good news is that under the law, they can.
 The bad news is that it isnt much and because of that churches sometimes look to find other ways to say thank you.